DTegano/NHL-Prediction-using-Machine-Learning/README.md

 <b> Away Points </b>

-Since this was the strongest correlation to the outcome of a game, we'll start looking at correlations with this variable - as well as a regresion.
+Since this was the strongest correlation to the outcome of a game, we'll start looking at correlations with this variable - as well as a regression.

 ```
 > head(away_points_cor)